+Bluegill and green sunfish (a combined total) 50

+Bonneville cisco 30

+Bullhead 24

-Bluegill and green sunfish (a combined total) 50 Northern pike Bonneville cisco 30 Tiger muskellunge Bullhead 24 Sacramento perch Burbot (Anglers must not release No limit Striped bass any burbot they catch.
+Burbot (Anglers must not release any burbot they catch.
 All burbot caught must be immediately killed.)
+No limit

-Trout, including salmon, gr and hybrids (a combined to Channel catfish 8 except no more than two c trout/mackinaw.
-Also, you Community fisheries (The limit includes fish of any species, but anglers are encouraged to release all 2 extra brook trout at some the state. largemouth bass.
-See the complete list of community waters on page 23.)
-Walleye Crappie 50 Whitefish Crayfish No limit White bass Largemouth and smallmouth bass 6 Wiper (a combined total) Yellow perch Nongame species (except No limit On some waters specific baa c prohibited fish; see page 14 for a list of prohibited fish)
+Channel catfish 8

+Community fisheries (The limit includes fish of any species, but anglers are encouraged to release all largemouth bass.
+See the complete list of community waters on page 25.)
+2

-and the second sec
+Crappie 50

+Crayfish No limit

+Largemouth and smallmouth bass (a combined total) 6

+Nongame species (except prohibited fish; see page 15 for a list of prohibited fish) No limit

+Northern pike 6

+Tiger muskellunge 1 over 40 inches

+Sacramento perch 10

 Striped bass No limit

 Trout, including salmon, grayling and hybrids (a combined total), except no more than two can be lake trout/mackinaw.
 Also, you can take extra brook trout at some waters in the state.
 4

 Walleye 10, only 1 over 24 inches

 Whitefish 10

 White bass No limit

 Wiper 6

 Yellow perch 50

-On some waters, specific bag or size restrictions apply.
-Please see Rules for specific waters on page 20 for variations.
+^{} On some waters, specific bag or size restrictions apply.
+Please see Rules for specific waters on page 22 for variations.